 Tulsa maintains high morale on the Impact Carbon team with her amiable nature and wet nose.
 Tulsa has a background in rawhide bone relocation and enjoys chasing seagulls on Ocean Beach and barking at doorbells.

 Country Manager Uganda

-John leads Impact Carbon’s operations in Uganda John has expertise in project management, finance, marketing, and operations.
-John began his career in the private sector, first as a consultant in the financial services industry and then as the Managing Director of an Internet start-up.
-Prior to joining Impact Carbon, John served as a fellow at two microfinance institutions in Colombia and Chile.
+John leads Impact Carbon’s programs and operations in Uganda and assists in the setup and management of new programs in Rwanda and Kenya.
+He has helped expand Impact Carbon's Voluntary Gold Standard cookstove project, manage the development and implementation of the Safe Water Program, as well as establish Impact Carbon's newest programming in market research and distribution.
+John has expertise in project management, finance, marketing, and operational management, working both for NGOs and organizations in the private sector.
+John began his career as a consultant in the financial services industry working with hedge funds clients on execution and algorithmic trading software, and then served as the Managing Director of an Internet start-up in the marketing and incentives industry.
+Prior to joining Impact Carbon, John served as a Kiva Fellow, working with two microfinance institutions in Colombia and Chile.
 John holds a BA in Finance and Public Policy from Michigan State University.

 Market Research and Distribution Manager